MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 For the current preview version:

-- Configure the file types in the Azure portal.
+- Configure **File types to scan** in the scanner profile, by [using the Azure portal](../deploy-aip-scanner-preview.md#configure-the-scanner-in-the-azure-portal).

 > [!NOTE]
 > If you include .rtf files for scanning, carefully monitor the scanner.
 Some .rtf files cannot be successfully inspected by the scanner and for these files, the inspection doesn't complete and the service must be restarted.